sindhz/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly, discuss any problems/issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-- Pipeline fails for the input 'harder_challenge_video.mp4'because the video has following challenging aspects:
+- Pipeline has some limitations for the input 'harder_challenge_video.mp4'because the video has following challenging aspects:
 Tight curves - Road ahead is not clearly visible because of tight curves, also the curvature of the lanes is very complex to detect because the pipeline I have is too simple and needs to be robust with polyline describing higher order coefficients.